aota/deepfreezefest.ca/location.md

 ## The following areas are available for public parking:

-- The Anglican Parishes of St Faith’s & St Stephen the Martyr’s parking lot – Saturday and Sunday after 1pm (11725 93 Street)
+- The Anglican Parishes of St Faith’s & St Stephen the Martyr’s parking lot – Saturday and Sunday after 1 pm (11725 93 Street)
 - Parking lot at 117 Ave and 95 St
 - ATB (118 Ave and 88 St)
 - Street parking is available where permitted